kwakzalver/zigtris/README.md

 ## Font

-The default is a JetBrainsMono variant.
-Simply replace `./assets/font.ttf` to change it.
+The default is a [JetBrainsMono](https://github.com/JetBrains/JetBrainsMono) variant.
+Simply replace `./assets/font.ttf`, then recompile to change it.

 ## Colors

 In-game you can cycle through the colorschemes by pressing **Tab** or **Backspace**.
 The default colors are **habamax**, **gruvbox dark**, **gruvbox light**, **onedark**, and catppuccin **macchiato**.
 These are all popular colorschemes used by programmers.
-Feel free to add new ones, perhaps even make a pull request.

 ## Style

 The drawing style for pieces is very simple.
 I hope to keep it as simple as possible, while still having some variety.
 That said, there is a **Style** enumeration which could be expanded on.

+# Contributions

 Feel free to suggest changes.

 #